 14.2.8 Testing

 The test() function is used to self-test the device.
 It takes no arguments and returns CRYPT_OK if all is working properly.
+You may return CRYPT_NOP to indicate that no testing was performed.

 14.2.9 Key Sizing